 Cicero was the home to the first bridge built (1838) in Hamilton County over a significant stream, Cicero Creek.
-The railroads in 1853 accounted for a growth in industry, such as four mills, steam sawmills, and, with the abundance of natural gas, two glass factories.
-In 1870, the first of the was converted into a covered and painted red bridge; the "Red Bridge" became one of the Town a memorable landmarks, and the Red Bridge image is still used today as the Town's trademark.
+The railroads in 1853 accounted for a growth in industry, such as flour mills, steam sawmills, and, with the abundance of natural gas, two glass factories.
+In 1870, the first bridge was converted into a covered and painted red bridge; the "Red Bridge" became one of the Town's most memorable landmarks, and the Red Bridge image is still used today as the Town's trademark.

-The bridge was torn down in the early 1950s to make w / for the construction of Morse Reservoir, another significant milestone in the Town's history.
-The construction of Morse Reservoir in 1956, the northern end of which lies in Cicero, also brought more development to www.
+The bridge was torn down in the early 1950s to make way for the construction of Morse Reservoir, another significant milestone in the Town's history.
+The construction of Morse Reservoir in 1956, the northern end of which lies in Cicero, also brought more development to the town.
 The opening of Morse Reservoir in 1956 brought a wave of steady growth and development.

-Today, Cicero offers its residents the qualities of share town which the recreational amenities of the lake and the convenience of being close to the larger communities.
-School dianapolis, Kokomo, and Anderson.
+Today, Cicero offers its residents the qualities of a small town with the recreational amenities of the lake and the convenience of being close to the larger communities of Indianapolis, Kokomo, and Anderson.